Applying for Disability When You're Under Age 50

 If you have more than one medical condition that limits you, the SSA must consider the combined effect of them when preparing your RFC.
 If you have at least one severe impairment (one that has more than a minimal affect on your ability to work), the SSA must consider how any non-severe impairments you have further limit your ability to work.
 The combined impact of severe and non-severe impairments can push your RFC down a level or at least prevent you from doing a full range of work in your RFC.
 For more information, see our articles on using a combination of impairments and combining severe and non-severe impairments to win your disability claim.

 If you are a few months away from turning 50 and would be approved for benefits based on using the age category of 50-54, you can request that the SSA use the older age grid.
 The SSA will decide whether to do this on a case-by-case basis.
+For more information, see our article on getting disability when you're almost 50.

 Getting an Attorney's Help